 In 2018, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.

-Students enrolled in UA's optional tuition guarantee program in 2014 remained at $11,591 for residents and $30,745 for non-residents through the 2018-19 academic year.
+In 2018, tuition for students in the UA's optional tuition guarantee program remained at $11,591 for residents and $30,745 for non-residents as established in 2014.

-On April 17, 2020, the University of Arizona announced temporary pay cuts and furloughs for its 15,000 employees due to the COVID-19 pandemic shutdown.
+On April 17, 2020, the University of Arizona announced temporary pay cuts and furloughs for its 15,000 employees due to the COVID-19 pandemic campus shutdown.

 In 2020, the University of Arizona purchased Ashford University from Zovio and renamed it The University of Arizona Global Campus.
-The purchase was met with heavy criticism due to ongoing investigations and lawsuits against Ashford.
+The purchase was met with criticism due to investigations and lawsuits against Ashford.

 In June 2021, Jay Johnson resigned from the Wildcat program to accept the head coaching job at LSU.